thinkful-ei-gecko/shawn-marlon-spaced-rep/README.md

 ## Running project
 This project was created with `create-react-app`.
 Run npm start to run in development mode and an npm install for the project dependencies.

-## Live webiste
-The live app can be found at https://spaced-morse.now.sh/